harismexis/android-breaking-bad/README.md

 ### Description:

-The initial screen is the Home Screen which shows a list of Pokemon cards with an image and brief information for each card.
+The initial screen is the Home Screen which shows a list of Breaking Bad characters with an image and brief information for each card.
 If internet is not connected the items will be retrieved from the local storage (Room).
 Home screen also supports swipe to refresh.
 The next screen is the Item Detail Screen which shows a larger image of the selected card and more detailed information about it.

 ### Tests: